By Danielle Centoni

 6. Wholly Guacamole, $17

-Guacamole isn’t hard to make, but when all of your avocados are either rock-hard or brown and stringy, store-bought is your friend.
-Plus, there’s a lot to be said for the ease of just opening a tub when you want to guac out.
-There are tons of brands to choose from, but Wholly Guacamole rises above the rest for tasting just like homemade.
-It’s organic, made with just a few ingredients (all blessedly recognizable) and the salt, acid and garlic are in perfect balance, begging you to dig right in or dress it up with hot sauce and salsa, or spread it on fancy toast.
-Since it’s from Costco, you get a ton, but it’s packaged in three separate 16-ounce tubs so you don’t have to rush to eat it all before it goes bad.
+There’s a lot to be said for just opening a tub when you want to guac out.
+And while there are tons of brands to choose from, Wholly Guacamole rises above the rest.
+Made with just a few blessedly-recognizable ingredients, it tastes just like homemade, with the perfect balance of salt, acid, and garlic.
+It begs you to dig right in, dress it up with hot sauce and salsa, or spread it on toast.
+Three separate 16-ounce tubs mean you don’t have to rush to eat it all before it goes bad.

 Per 2 Tbsp serving: 40 calories, 3g fat (1g saturated), 110 mg sodium, 3g Total Carbohydrate, (1g dietary fiber, 0g added sugars); 0 g protein